automl/trivialaugment/README.md

 Either you only use our (re-)implementetations of practical augmentation methods or you start off with our full codebase.

 ## Use TrivialAugment and Other Methods in Your Own Codebase
-If you are using PyTorch and need a quick solution, you might use the `TrivialAugmentWide` implementation in torchvision: https://pytorch.org/vision/main/generated/torchvision.transforms.TrivialAugmentWide.html.
+If you are using PyTorch and just need the best working variant of TrivialAugment, we recommend to use the `TrivialAugmentWide` implementation in `torchvision`: https://pytorch.org/vision/main/generated/torchvision.transforms.TrivialAugmentWide.html.

 If you want more control, we recommend to simply copy over the file `aug_lib.py` to your codebase.
 You can now instantiate the augmenters `TrivialAugment`, `RandAugment` and `UniAugment` like this: